-Iowa Title Guaranty Commercial provides prompt and cost-effective title coverage and professional services to commercial lenders, owners and investors for commercial projects of all sizes in Iowa.
+lowa Title Guaranty Commercial provides prompt and cost-effective title coverage and professional services to commercial lenders, owners and investors for commercial projects of all sizes in Iowa.
 In addition to title coverage, Iowa Title Guaranty Commercial offers closing and settlement services, as well as construction draws and disbursements.
-In FY21 Iowa Title Guaranty Commercial issued 329 commercial title certificates, insuring more than \$652.2 million of commercial real estate.
+In FY23 Iowa Title Guaranty Commercial issued 440 commercial title certificates.
+The commercial certificates covered more than \$1.1 billion of commercial real estate.